 The Canada Revenue Agency’s My Account Opens a new website in a new window service provides similar features, but for tax purposes.
 Here, you can make changes to your personal information, check out and change your annual tax return, track the status of your tax refund, set up a direct deposit and more.
 You can even log in using the same sign-in information you use for your financial institution’s online banking platform, meaning that’s one less password you have to remember.
 Overall, it’s a great alternative to calling the Canada Revenue Agency and waiting on hold.

 Financing your new business

-> Getting a new business off the ground is often a challenge; thankfully, there are opportunities for new business owners to receive government or even private-sector financing through Canada.ca’s Financing your new business Opens in a new website tool, which is a part of the government’s Canada Business Network Opens in a new website initiative.
+Getting a new business off the ground is often a challenge; thankfully, there are opportunities for new business owners to receive government or even private-sector financing through Canada.ca’s Financing your new business Opens a new website in a new window tool, which is a part of the government’s Canada Business Network Opens a new website in a new window initiative.

-> The tool provides an extensive list of financing opportunities and to links to regional and industry-based associations that can help new business owners hit the ground running.
+The tool provides an extensive list of financing opportunities and to links to regional and industry-based associations that can help new business owners hit the ground running.

 Growing your family means adding to your list of financial responsibilities.
 To help with this, the federal government currently offers the Canada Child Benefit Opens a new website in a new window, which was introduced in 2016.
 According to the government’s website, the goal of the benefit is “to strengthen the middle class and help those working to join it.”
 In short, the Canada Child Benefit is a tax-free payment, provided on a monthly basis, that helps Canadian families with the cost of raising children under 18.

 If you’re new to parenthood, the Canada Child Benefit page provides a variety of tools to help you understand the program, including videos and a calculator designed to help you estimate how much your family will receive.